olleromo/public_transportation/README.md

 ## Running

-Do:
+Pull in the javascript dependencies with

     npm install

-to pull in the javascript dependencies.

 To start a Clojure web server, do: